sifirib/jammerDEAUTHway/README.md

 ##### parameters:

--t or --target : Give the name of the wifi name you want to attack.
-(If you want to attack all WIFI devices around you do not use this parameter!)
+-t or --target : Give the name of the WiFi name you want to attack.
+(If you want to attack all WiFi devices around you, do not use this parameter!)

--n or --number : Give the number of the DEAUTH packages will be send to the target(s).
+-n or --number : Give the number of the DEAUTH packages will be sent to the target(s).

 -m or --mac : Temporary new MAC address you want to change with.

--q or --quality : Enter a number between 1 and 20.
-The higher the number, the higher the quality of the attack as well as the time taken!(default=1)
+-q or --quality : Enter a number between 1-20.
+The higher the number, the higher the quality of the attack as well as the time taken! (default=1)